xiaohai-huang/learning-notes/blog/2023/03-25-unity-hot-update/index.md

 ### Home Screen Scene

+The Home Screen Scene is the scene that we load from the remote server using Addressables.
+It is responsible for downloading and loading the dynamic assemblies and assets that we want to update.
+It also provides a button for the user to start playing the game.

+The Home Screen Scene is part of the `Scene Group` in Addressables.
+It can be updated without recompiling our app.

+The script that controls the Home Screen Scene is part of the `Assembly-Updater.dll` assembly.
+It is also a dynamic assembly that can be updated without recompiling our app.

 In this scene, create a Empty Game Object called "App Updater" and attach it with the following script.

-This script is in __`Assembly-Updater.dll`__.
-So it is part of the Hot Update Assemblies.

 ```csharp title="Assets/Scripts/Home Screen/Updater.cs"
 using TMPro;